-Alle respondents who indicated to want to partake in the quantitative research will be send a link to the questionnaire.
-Participants of the questionnaire will be sent a reminder two weeks after the initial invitation to complete the questionnaire.
+All respondents who indicated to want to partake in the quantitative research will be sent a link to the questionnaire.
+Participants of the questionnaire will be sent a reminder 2weeks after the initial invitation to complete the questionnaire.

 Description of qualitative and statistical analysis